eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.1 Required trust relationships

-A Relying Party can request a User to present some attributes from a PID or from an attestation in their Wallet Instance.
+A Relying Party can request a User to present some attributes from a PID or from an attestation in their Wallet Unit.
 Figure 6 shows that a Relying Party uses a Relying Party Instance to interact with the Wallet Instance of the User.
-The relationship between the Relying Party and their Relying Party Instance is equivalent to the relationship between the User and their Wallet Instance.
+The relationship between the Relying Party and their Relying Party Instance is equivalent to the relationship between the User and their Wallet Unit.

 When processing the request, the following trust relationships are
 established:

-1. The Wallet Instance authenticates the Relying Party Instance, ensuring the User about the Relying Party's identity.
+1. The Wallet Unit authenticates the Relying Party Instance, ensuring the User about the Relying Party's identity.
 [Section 6.6.3.2](#6632-wallet-instance-authenticates-the-relying-party-instance) explains how this will be done.

 2. The PID Provider or Attestation Provider, during issuance, may optionally have embedded a disclosure policy in the PID or attestation.
-If such a policy is present for the requested PID or attestation, the Wallet Instance evaluates the disclosure policy and informs the User about the outcome of this evaluation.
+If such a policy is present for the requested PID or attestation, the Wallet Unit evaluates the disclosure policy and informs the User about the outcome of this evaluation.
 See [Section 6.6.3.3](#6633-wallet-instance-evaluates-disclosure-policy-embedded-in-attestation-if-present).